clowdhaus/eksup/README.md

 ### Checks

-Get Kubernetes data first so that we can collect info on things like secondary CIDR for custom networking, etc.

 - The control plane version matches the version used by the data plane.
   - Hard requirement
 - There are at least 5 avaialable IPs for the control plane to upgrade; requried for cross account ENI creation